 November is that time of the year here where we huddle up and hibernate at home.
 So why not craft your own little hibernation buddy?
 Our felt bear stuffie would make cute decor for a woodland winter mantel — or you can craft it as a handmade toy for kids.

 This project falls somewhere between a beginner and intermediate skill level.
 That being said, it’s one of the easier standing stuffies on our site that does not take long to sew up.
-Just follow our tutorial below!
+Just follow our tutorial on the right hand side of this post!

 To create this classic woodland bear, our designer Krista used two contrasting brown felt colors —one of which is our new heathered light brown color that looks a bit like fur.
 If you want, you could also all white felt to make a polar bear instead.
 Or maybe make both versions to use for holiday decorations (along with our felt reindeer!).